annaDostoevskaya/microblog/README.md

-# testingFlask
+# Microblog
-In this is repository i write microblog with Migel's megabook-flask
+In this is repository i write microblog with Migel's megabook-flask.
+It write on Python with micro-web-framework Flask